-We (Linda and Anna/ Mother and Daughter) are co-owners of our blog which we started in Jan. of 2014.
+We (Linda and Anna/ Mother and Daughter) are co-owners of a blog called Blessed Beyond Crazy which we started in Jan. of 2014.
 We both agree that we make a fantastic team because our strengths are the other’s weaknesses and vice versa.

 *Full disclosure: Linda has a rather large Pinterest following and this has always given us more opportunity for exposure than perhaps normal.